 As a result of the global coronavirus pandemic, couples all over the world are having to make a very difficult, and often heartbreaking, decision to cancel, postpone, or adjust their best-laid wedding plans.
 To share their stories—and, hopefully, help our readers process this admittedly emotional and fluid situation, we are asking those affected to share their "Change of Plans" stories in their own words.
 Below, Madison Vanderberg tells her story from Los Angeles.

-There’s a scene in the most recent season of Vanderpump Rules where Brittany Cartwright—just weeks away from her lavish wedding—gets in a fight at her bachelorette party and through tears, screams at everyone, “This is supposed to be the happiest time in my life!”
-I’ve heard this phrase a million times before, this “weddings are supposed to be" narrative, but I think it’s safe to say that 2020 brides would love a moratorium on the phrase because planning a wedding during a pandemic is a logistical Rubik's cube and a game of playing armchair epidemiologist and, hoo boy, it is not the “happiest time.”
+There’s a scene in the most recent season of Vanderpump Rules where Brittany Cartwright—just weeks away from her lavish wedding—gets in a fight at her bachelorette party and, through tears, screams at everyone, “This is supposed to be the happiest time in my life!”
+I’ve heard this phrase a million times before, this “weddings are supposed to be" narrative, but I think it’s safe to say that 2020 brides would love a moratorium on the phrase.
+Planning a wedding during a pandemic is a logistical Rubik's Cube and a game of playing armchair epidemiologist and, hoo boy, it is not the “happiest time.”

 We knew we had to postpone, but to when?
-The president claimed the virus would be handled by Easter, but our governor extended the stay at home order indefinitely.
+The president claimed the virus would be handled by Easter, but our governor extended the stay-at-home order indefinitely.
 There was talk of contact tracing and how it would slow the spread of the virus, but at the same time, nobody could get their hands on a COVID-19 test if they tried.
-People were afraid to open mail but restaurants were reopening.
-Nothing made sense and yet somehow, we were supposed to know when it would be “safe” to have a wedding!?
-Regardless, we panicked and thought that all the good wedding dates would be booked if we didn’t act quick, so we reached out to our nine different vendors and started a coordinated effort to get multiple backup wedding dates secured, hoping that all our vendors' schedules would magically align as we’d already spent more than half our wedding budget in deposits and could not afford to lose a vendor.
+People were afraid to open mail, but restaurants were reopening.
+Nothing made sense, and yet somehow, we were supposed to know when it would be “safe” to have a wedding!?
+Regardless, we panicked and thought that all the good wedding dates would be booked if we didn’t act quickly, so we reached out to our nine different vendors and started a coordinated effort to get multiple backup wedding dates secured, hoping all our vendors' schedules would magically align as we’d already spent more than half our wedding budget in deposits and could not afford to lose a vendor.